-Choosing a turkey for a special meal – be it the holidays or just a large family get-together – used to be an easy task.
-Dad would go out to the barn, grab the fattest bird, kill it, and hand it over to Mom for plucking and preparation.
-Before long, the pleasant smell of roast turkey would fill the kitchen and, indeed, the entire house.
-Eventually, the turkey would land on a huge platter, awaiting the carving process, which would produce succulent slices enjoyed by the whole family.
+Choosing a turkey for a special meal—whether it’s for the holidays or a large family gathering—used to be an easy task.
+Dad would head to the barn, grab the fattest bird, kill it, and hand it over to Mom for plucking and preparation.
+Soon, the delightful aroma of roast turkey would fill the kitchen and the entire house.
+Eventually, the turkey would land on a huge platter, awaiting the carving process, producing succulent slices enjoyed by the whole family.

-These days, however, most people don’t kill their own turkey.
-They simply head to the supermarket to make their selection.
-And while frozen turkeys were the bird of choice for many decades, more and more consumers are turning to fresh when its time to choose.
+These days, however, most people don’t kill their own turkeys; they simply head to the supermarket to make their selection.
+While frozen turkeys were the popular choice for many decades, more consumers are now turning to fresh options.

 Decisions, Decisions

-Recent surveys show that the competition between fresh and frozen is currently running neck and neck’ or gizzard to gizzard, so to speak.
+Recent surveys show that the competition between fresh and frozen turkeys is running neck and neck—or “gizzard to gizzard,” so to speak.
 With the recent emphasis on healthy foods, many people have switched to fresh.

-So what do fresh turkeys have that frozen ones don’t?
-Why do consumers think that eating a fresh turkey is healthier than eating a frozen bird?
-Typically, especially nowadays, turkeys that are dubbed ‘fresh’ tend to also be free-range or organic turkeys.
-This means they weren’t raised in barns but, before they wound up in your supermarket’s refrigerator, they were allowed to roam free in an area where they could take advantage of a variety of natural foods like grass and flowers, not just feed corn.
-Some, specifically the organic type, were fed only on organically-grown foods and are most likely antibiotic-free, which is usually indicated on the package.
-(Antibiotics are used to make the animals plump.)
-These turkeys are killed, processed, chilled to around 26 degrees F, and then sold quickly to ensure freshness.
+So, what do fresh turkeys offer that frozen ones don’t?
+Why do consumers perceive fresh turkeys as healthier?
+Typically, turkeys labeled as “fresh” are also free-range or organic.
+This means they weren’t raised in barns but were allowed to roam freely, taking advantage of a variety of natural foods like grass and flowers, not just feed corn.
+Organic turkeys are fed only organically grown foods and are likely antibiotic-free, as indicated on the packaging.
+(Antibiotics are often used to make animals plumper.)
+These turkeys are killed, processed, chilled to around 26°F, and then sold quickly to ensure freshness.

-Frozen birds, on the other hand, are generally raised in a barn with lots of other turkeys, given antibiotics to increase their weight, and, upon being killed, are flash-frozen to a temperature of about 30 degrees (F) below zero.
-As long as they are kept frozen, they can be stored in your home freezer indefinitely, though the longer they’’re kept, the dryer they may be.
+Frozen birds, on the other hand, are generally raised in barns with many other turkeys, given antibiotics to increase their weight, and are flash-frozen to about 30°F below zero.
+As long as they remain frozen, they can be stored in your home freezer indefinitely, though the longer they’re kept, the drier they may become.

 Taste – Fresh vs. Frozen Turkeys

-Most chefs and cooking experts will tell you that neither type of bird is better than the other, though environmentalists will usually opt in favor of the fresh turkey.
-The choice usually comes down to a few important issues.
-The first is taste.
+Most chefs and cooking experts will tell you that neither type of bird is categorically better than the other, although environmentalists usually favor fresh turkeys.
+The choice often comes down to a few important factors, with taste being a primary consideration.

-These days, especially if you’re under 40-50 years old, you’re probably accustomed to the sweet taste of a frozen turkey.
-Chances are that when you sink your teeth into your first fresh bird, you’ll notice a definite difference, usually caused by the fresh turkey’s natural diet.
-Most describe the taste as more ‘Gamey’ than that of the frozen turkey.
-The texture tends to be a bit different as well.
+If you’re under 40-50 years old, you may be accustomed to the sweeter taste of frozen turkey.
+However, when you take your first bite of a fresh bird, you’ll likely notice a significant difference, typically due to the fresh turkey’s natural diet.
+Many describe the taste as more “gamey” than that of frozen turkey, and the texture can be noticeably different.

-Just prior to the holidays, when turkey is a popular main course, you’ll most likely find plenty of sales of frozen turkey and turkey breasts, but generally not on fresh turkeys.
-If cost is a factor, whole frozen turkeys can often be purchased at a very reasonable price, making it perfect for even budget-minded families.
+Just before the holidays, when turkey is a popular main course, you’ll often find sales on frozen turkeys and turkey breasts, but generally not on fresh turkeys.
+If cost is a concern, whole frozen turkeys can often be purchased at a very reasonable price, making them perfect for budget-minded families.

 Convenience

-Frozen turkeys can be purchased a few weeks in advance of the meal for which the bird is to be served.
-It can be stored in your freezer and defrosted gradually in the refrigerator (about 1 day per every 5 pounds).
-Frozen turkeys are also more readily available.
+Frozen turkeys can be purchased a few weeks in advance of the meal and stored in your freezer, allowing for gradual defrosting in the refrigerator (about one day for every five pounds).
+They are also more readily available.

-Fresh turkeys should not be purchased more than a day or two before it’s to be served and it needs to be kept in the coldest portion of the refrigerator, most often the bottom shelf in the rear of the unit.
-Anything beyond 3 days is considered an unsafe time period.
-That means you’ll need to purchase the bird just prior to the meal for the best results.
+Fresh turkeys should not be purchased more than a day or two before serving and must be kept in the coldest part of the refrigerator—typically the bottom shelf at the back.
+Anything beyond three days is considered unsafe.
+This means you’ll need to buy the bird just prior to the meal for the best results.

 Preparation

-If you adhere to all the buying and storing guidelines mentioned above, the preparing and cooking the two birds is essentially the same.
-Everyone has their own special way of seasoning the turkey and cooking time is essentially the same, as long as the frozen turkey is completely thawed.
+If you follow the buying and storage guidelines mentioned above, the preparation and cooking of the two types of turkeys are essentially the same.
+Everyone has their own special way of seasoning the turkey, and cooking times are generally the same, as long as the frozen turkey is completely thawed.

 6 Responses